 Limited Wardrobe: Somewhat justified, in that over half of the main characters don't really wear clothing, and it's rather difficult for the other two to get their hands on new clothes in the middle of the jungle.
 Lampshaded when Dumont opens his store.
 Jane complains about having only one change of clothing, then comes back from Dumont's with an elephant load of Paris fashions.
 Though her main outfit remains the same, occasionally she changes into others afterwards.

 Misplaced Wildlife: Mostly averted, but there is the odd mention of tarantulas, alligators or howler monkeys.
-The ring-tailed lemurs from the original movie also appear in the background.
+The ring-tailed lemurs from the original movie also appear in the background, as well as blue-and-yellow macaws.
 And in one episode, Queen La turns Dumont intoa gibbon.
+Other episodes had giraffes, zebras, spotted hyenas, and what looked like a lioness, which are native to Africa but live in open grasslands rather than jungles.

 My God, What Have I Done?: Clayton's sister has this reaction when she realizes that Tarzan isn't the monster she thought he was and that she's been doing the truly monsterous things in seeking her revenge.